 People in and around Cleveland, Akron and Canton sometimes become uncomfortable with their appearance as they age.
 Other times, diet and exercise may fail to provide them with the shape they desire.
 Still others may experience disfigurement due to birth defects or injury.
 Plastic surgery can help people struggling with any of these issues find a new outlook on life.
-Dr. Steven Carp, M.D., F.A.C.S., performs plastic surgery at his clinics, Carp Cosmetic Surgery Center, located in Green and Beachwood, OH.
+Dr. Steven Carp, M.D. performs plastic surgery at his clinics, Carp Cosmetic Surgery Center, located in Green and Beachwood, OH.

 What Is Plastic Surgery?